-Optimization of volume of the IL as an extraction solvent is a further step in development of a IL-DLLME procedure.
+Optimization of the volume of the IL as an extraction solvent is a further step in development of a IL-DLLME procedure.
 The volume of the extraction solvent can influence formation of dispersion and thus have to be optimized.
 In order to study the effect of extraction solvent volume, different volumes of [C8MIM][PF6] (20–50 µL in 10 µL intervals) were tested.
 It was observed (Figure 4) that the peak areas were increased by increasing the [C8MIM][PF6] volume up to 30 µL for carbamazepine and lamotrigine.
 The peak areas of the analytes decreased by increasing the volume of [C8MIM][PF6], which was an expected result due to dilution of the extracted analytes in the extraction solvent at higher volumes.
 Therefore, 30 µL of [C8MIM][PF6] was selected as the optimum volume.

 Figure 4.
-Effect of volume of extraction solvent on the extraction efficiency
+Effect of volume of extraction solvent on the extraction efficiency, Extraction condition: extraction solvent: [C8MIM][PF6], dispersive solvent: methanol; dispersive solvent volume: 100 µL; concentration of NaCl (w/v)%: 1.0, pH:10

 3.4.
 Effect of type of disperser solvent